 Main Benefits of the Best Kids Microscopes

-A microscope designed for kids is an important educational tool geared to help the child learn science in fun way.
-The best kids microscopes come with all the odds and ends to help them discover a whole new world.
+A microscope designed for kids is an important educational tool geared to help the child learn science in a fun way.
+The best kids microscopes come with all the odds and end to help them discover a whole new world.
 Science is a very important subject and it can oftentimes be best to introduce children to it at a very early age.

-For children to absorb knowledge and learn at their own depth and pace, their young minds must be interested by the subject in question.
+For children to absorb knowledge and learn at their own depth and pace, their young minds must be interested in the subject in question.
 Therefore, if learning becomes fun the child will follow up with questions and eventually be learning and advancing without even knowing it.

 Kid’s microscopes assist in teaching the child about the environment, the characteristics of every single living thing as well as their role in nature.
 Furthermore, they learn that there is much more to this world than meets the eye.
 The microscopes provide an opportunity for the kids to learn about important areas of science such as biology and microorganisms.

 There are many variants of kid’s microscopes designed to cater to specific ages.
-Parents get to introduce their child into the world of discovery and investigation; and consequently create opportunities for the kid to develop essential skills like problem solving and independent thinking.
+Parents get to introduce their child into the world of discovery and investigation, and consequently, create opportunities for the kid to develop essential skills like problem-solving and independent thinking.

-Most of the kids type microscopes are intended for children from the ages of five years and up.
+Most of the kids’ type microscopes are intended for children from the ages of five years and up.
 Younger kids may start with magnifying glasses then toy microscopes before using kid’s microscopes.
 Older children (12 years old and up) may use a compound microscope for school projects as it allows easy viewing of micro-organisms which cannot be seen by the naked eye.

 You may want to consider picking out one of the best digital kids microscopes.
 These microscopes can also be connected to a computer through a USB port and the specimen can then be observed on the monitor.
-In addition they may be able to take pictures or record videos of the specimens they are studying.
+In addition, they may be able to take pictures or record videos of the specimens they are studying.

 Things to Consider Before Buying a Kids Microscope

-Parents are advised to avoid purchasing second hand microscopes unless it is from a trustworthy dealer or they have prior experience working with microscopes.
+Parents are advised to avoid purchasing second-hand microscopes unless it is from a trustworthy dealer or they have prior experience working with microscopes.
 This is to avoid the risk of buying a microscope that isn’t working properly or not well suited for educational purposes.
 Educational microscopes mostly have 4X, 10X and 40X objectives as well as a 10X eyepiece.
 The 400X magnification is more than appropriate for beginners.

 The main goal is to introduce the child to science in a simple and fun way; plastic toy microscopes don’t offer the full experience.
 They are also difficult to focus as most of them lack a fine and coarse focus knob.
 Additionally, their objectives are not standardized, the resolution of the picture is equally low, and the low light intensity makes it hard to observe specimens in a proper manner.
 Some plastic toy microscopes are even falsely advertised as being capable of unrealistic magnifications like 1000X.

-- Compound versus Stereo.
-The specimen the child is mostly interested in observing will determine whether a stereo or a compound microscope is best.
+The specimen the child is most interested in observing will determine whether a stereo or a compound microscope is best.
 Most young kids love to view specimens that can are already visible to the naked eye for instance leaves, bugs, coins, stamps and so on.
 A stereo kid’s microscope is ideal for them since it offers 3-dimensional images and requires no sample preparation.
 Compound kid’s microscopes are ideal for budding scientists mostly in their teenage years for viewing images of cheek cells, pond water and so on.
 Although compound microscopes require slide preparations, parents may also buy prepared slides.
 Luckily, most companies today are making dual microscopes that have compound and stereo capabilities.

-- Optics and Image quality.
 A kid’s microscope that delivers a clear, sharp picture will not only be fun to use but will also keep the child engaged.
 Blurry, poor pictures will make it hard to keep the young mind interested.
 The image quality is mostly dependent on the quality and materials used in the construction of the objectives and eyepiece.

-- Additional Factors.
 Some units must be plugged in the wall in order to function while others are powered with batteries.
-Portable microscopes (battery-powered) are the ideal for outdoor activities.
+Portable microscopes (battery-powered) are ideal for outdoor activities.
 The more adventurous child can take it on the go and view a lily leaf at the nearby pond, for example.
 You’ll also want to find a microscope with built-in light sources.
 This provides a better view when compared to mirrored light sources.